mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/ReleaseNotes/v2.2.0/README.md

 In the past, you can **not** click on other plugins such as DatePicker.
 Because these plugins insert their own native views under the browser view.
-But this problem is fixed at this version.
+But this problem was fixed at this version.

 ![](other_plugins.gif)